tmazumdar/vam-scripts/README.md

 ## Keymotion

+Keymotion plugin can be used to add custom forces to create motion on Unity Assets and VAM Atoms.
+The forces are activated in different directions by pressing keyboard keys:

+[Spacebar] - Jump
+[Left Arrow] - Left
+[Right Arrow] - Right
+[Up Arrow] - Forward
+[Down Arrow] - Back

-Keymotion plugin can be added to any Atom that has force receivers in VAM.
+The plugin can be added to any Atom that has force receivers in VAM.
 In this example, I am using a Sphere.

 ![image](https://github.com/user-attachments/assets/f099ab43-ce75-46e6-b7ba-71f4729aa808)

-The plugin can be added by Selecting Atom and navigating to the Plugins panel
+Add the plugin by Selecting Atom and navigating to the Plugins panel

 ![image](https://github.com/user-attachments/assets/c79ba866-6246-46ae-b289-9af8f9195fba)